ctschwandt/ctschwandt/README.md

 <b>🖥️ MIPS Assembly Interpreter (C++)</b><br><br>

-A <b>from-scratch MIPS32 assembly interpreter</b> emphasizing instruction semantics and low-level systems design.
+A program that reads MIPS assembly code and executes it on a virtual simulation of a CPU.
 <ul>
 <li>Supports arithmetic, memory access, labels, and control-flow instructions</li>
 <li>DFA-based lexer and custom parser for tokenization and syntax handling</li>